labcores/p_tcruzfranca/README.md

 # annotatedDatasetBrazilianProtests

-This page includes:
+Visit the site.
+In it you see a more detailed description about the dataset: https://labcores.github.io/p_tcruzfranca/ This page includes:
   One file with tweet IDs and the classification of the tweets as positive, negative or neutral.
     Each message was classified by 3 humans.
 Each human classification is in the file.
 Each line has the tweet ID,